This post may contain affiliate links. Read the full disclosure

-If you are an animal lover and don’t mind getting a little messy, a visit to Monkeyland in Punta Cana is a must!
+If you are an animal lover and don’t mind getting a little messy, a visit to Monkeyland Dominican Republic is a must!

 A visit to Monkeyland is via a tour with Bavaro Runners, the local branch of Runners Adventures, which takes you to the natural reserve situated on private property, in the middle of a traditional Dominican village.
 The land is still owned by the villagers, with Monkeyland operated by Runners.

-The Monkeyland tour is a half day tour departing Punta Cana early in the morning, with pick up points located at most of the larger accommodation and resorts in the area.
+The Punta Cana Monkey Land tour is a half-day tour departing Punta Cana early in the morning, with pick-up points located at most of the larger accommodations and resorts in the area.

 The bus has seat belts, which is a reassuring extra when in an unfamiliar country.
-And when travelling with kids!
+And especially when travelling with kids!

-Our guide was entertaining from the start and so informative.
-He shared with us extensive detail about the monkeys, the history of Monkeyland, the local area and village, and the types of production that take place on the property.
+Our guide was entertaining from the start and very informative.
+He shared with us extensive detail about the Punta Cana monkeys, the history of Monkeyland, the local area and village, and the types of production that take place on the property.

 One of the great things was the chance to see the local area with villages, towns and natural scenery along the way too.
 It was exciting to get outside of the resort and see a bit more of Dominican life.

 We were given a demonstration of how coffee beans are collected, dried, ground and processed to make coffee.
-They followed this will a demonstration of cocoa beans too, which was interesting to see for us, although the kids were a little restless at times.
+They followed this will a demonstration of cocoa beans, which was interesting to see for us, although the kids were a little restless at times.

-Then it was time to take a seat and taste test the coffee and cocoa from our demonstration with a coffee and hot chocolate provided to each guest.
+Then it was time to take a seat and taste test the coffee and cocoa from our demonstration with coffee and hot chocolate provided to each guest.

 We were given an introduction and escorted into the reserve area.
-We were each given a bowl of fruit, nuts and seeds ready to meet some monkeys.
+We were each given a bowl of fruit, nuts and seeds ready to meet some beautiful squirrel monkeys.